Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Proposed Method

-where $\mathbf{v}^*_t$ is the coordinate of ${\mathbf{z}^*_t}$, $\omega_t$ is calculated based on the area of the rectangle formed by $\mathbf{x}_q$ and $\mathbf{x}^*_t$, and satisfies $\sum_{t} \omega_t=1$.
-This formulation explicitly compels the implicit function to synthesize missing textures guided by the detail latent, ensuring faithful restoration across continuous scales.
+In this equation, $v_{t}^{*}$ is the spatial coordinate of the modulated feature $z_{t}^{*}$, and the relative coordinate is instantiated as $\delta = x_{q}-v_{t}^{*}$.
+The weight $\omega_{t}$ is calculated based on the area of the rectangle formed by the coordinates.
+This specific mathematical boundary explicitly compels the implicit function to synthesize missing textures guided by the authentic high frequency latent.
+This effectively guarantees faithful restoration across continuous scales while actively suppressing hallucinatory artifacts.